Biden eyes GOP supporters while Trump focuses on his base

 With about 100 days until Election Day, there’s time for sudden developments that could shift the trajectory of the campaign.
 The Friday announcement that Supreme Court Justice Ruth Bader Ginsburg’s cancer has returned was a reminder of the potential volatility ahead.
 In 2016 Trump effectively used the prospect of Supreme Court appointments to win over conservatives who otherwise found him distasteful.

 And in crucial battleground states such as Florida, some Democrats are concerned that Biden’s current standing could be a high-water mark.
-Some polls suggest Biden’s strength comes more from voters’ displeasure with Trump than excitement over Biden himself, whose regular gaffes, long Washington record, and recent attempts to appease progressives leave him in a tougher spot than some Democrats would like to believe.
+Some polls suggest Biden’s strength comes more from voters’ displeasure with Trump than excitement over Biden, whose regular gaffes, long Washington record and recent attempts to appease progressives leave him in a tougher spot than some Democrats would like to believe.

 Florida Agriculture Commissioner Nikki Fried, the only Democrat elected to statewide office there, praised Biden’s message and said he could appeal to rural and middle-class voters.
 But she says “it’s way too early” to predict a victory.